 It’s thick and hearty, and seriously soul-warming.
 I always go for a sprinkle of cheese on top, too.
 You could add a little sour cream and/or avocado.
 Oooh…or serve it with cornbread, which makes pretty much the perfect meal for any chilly day, especially game day!

 I always try to let this cook for as long as I can.
 Let it simmer for 2 hours, at least.
 At 2 hours, you’ll have an AWESOME chili.
-But with chili, I always think that low and slow is the way to go to get the thickest & most flavorful result.
-It’s great the day of, and I think the leftovers are even better because it gives a little time for the flavors to meld and get even bolder.

 I hope that you’ll love my favorite best chili recipe and that it will help warm your soul a bit in this cooler weather!
 Enjoy :)

-- Want the Whole30 & Keto chili recipe?
+- Want the Paleo, Whole30 & Keto chili recipe?
 Click here for my BEST CHILI – made keto.

 - Craving the vegan version of my best chili recipe?
 Click here for my BEST VEGAN CHILI.